vjanelle/polyglottalk/notes/language_basics.md

 The building blogs of a puppet run are a collection of **resources**.

-A resource is an instance of a **resource type** and is identified by a unique title, and a number of attributes which operate as parameters, each having a value.
+A resource is an instance of a **resource type** and is identified by a unique type+title(ie, a "user" titled "vjanelle"), and a number of attributes which operate as parameters, each having a value.
 Puppet has a number of core types, which are distributed with the runtime.
 You can extend upon this collection with modules, providers, and types.
 I'll be covering these more later.

 This example demonstrates a large portion of the syntax in the language, and you'll be seeing this a lot.
 Hopefully the above example lays this out in a straightforward way.
 It's also worth noting that this alone is enough for the puppet user core type to start managing the user "vjanelle" - but we'll be continuing into manifests after this.